Book Review of “The Bookshop” by Penelope Fitzgerald.

 Overall, I have to say that I found this novella to be a warm, gentle and highly enjoyable read, and I actually believe that the movie version was easily equal to, if not the slightest bit better than the book.
 Mind you, I’m sure that those who read this book when it was first published (or not long afterwards) might disagree, or even dislike the film, but I gave the movie eight out of 10 stars on IMDb, and I think this book deserves a solid four out of five stars.

-“The Bookshop” by Penelope Fitzgerald (originally published in 1978) is available from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (free worldwide delivery; promoting literacy and libraries) as well as from an IndieBound store near you.
+“The Bookshop” by Penelope Fitzgerald (originally published in 1978) is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (free worldwide delivery; promoting literacy and libraries) as well as from an IndieBound store near you.
 The film adaptation of this book starring Emily Mortimer, Bill Nighy and Patricia Clarkson, was released in the UK on June 29, 2018 and in the US on August 24, 2018.